 Understanding how many people can use a particular service at a specific time is essential.
 So there is a full-time team in Ro for Romanians, which works on developing applications that can improve consumers’ lives.

 One of the big problems of the apps launched by others is that they need to get a critical mass of users to download apps.
 Vodafone has 1.600.000 downloads of its apps.
 They support app developers.
 After the apps contest, Ovidiu noticed that not all developers knew how to monetize their apps.
 Therefore, Vodafone especially likes to collaborate with developers for apps who also learn how to make money with them.
 Collaborating with companies that don’t know how to make money doesn’t make sense.

 Most apps that have success have apps pre-installed on their telephones.
 But they are available on all networks.

 You don’t need to promote apps.
 People just find their usability.

 You can make more money selling through SMS.
 This is a great channel.
 Even Facebook uses this system.
 The time for electronic money has not yet come.
-The capacity of the operators to charge on behalf of customers is a great attraction for suppliers and it will remain so.
+The capacity of the operators to charge on behalf of customers is an excellent attraction for suppliers, and it will remain so.
 Not everyone has smartphones.

-I would really like to see an app developed which allows all users from Bucharest to know what training there is in the city in real-time.
+I would like to see an app developed that also lets all Bucharest users know what training there is in the city in real time.

 Apps are also available on iOS.